-The population question provides one kind of link to the 'peasant question'.
+The population question also provides one kind of link to the 'peasant question'.

-The corporate food regime and the 'peasant turn'
+The Corporate Food Regime and the 'Peasant Turn'

-The corporate food regime, as summarised above, rests on a thesis and its antithesis.
+McMichael's corporate food regime, as summarised above, rests on a thesis and its antithesis.
 The thesis is the immanent destructive force of capitalism, both ecological and social, manifested with ever greater intensity in the practices (and ideologies) of industrialised agriculture and agribusiness within the current period of neoliberal globalisation.
 At the same time, the relationship of industrialised agriculture and agribusiness to the broader framework and dynamics of neoliberal globalisation is not altogether clear: is the former driven (principally) by the latter?
 Is the former the most important driver or cutting edge of the latter?
 And is the corporate food regime the most important terrain of struggle in the world today?
 An affirmative answer to the last question points to the antithesis: 'peasant mobilisation' for social justice and ecological sanity (below).

 The danger is that, following the turn to the 'food regime project' (in McMichael's sense, above), this opposition can become a binary rather than the definitive 'contradiction' asserted.
-By this I mean that empirical evidence is gathered and deployed, and selectively so, to support the opposition of thesis and antithesis, rather than to test its arguments.
+By this I mean that empirical evidence is gathered and deployed selectively to support the opposition of thesis and antithesis, rather than to test its arguments.
 In short, investigation of complex and contradictory realities is displaced by verification of the definitive vices of agribusiness and virtues of small-scale farmers.
-One indication of this is that the literatures used in support of the 'food regime project', overwhelmingly comprise statements by the enemy (the World Bank and IMF, agribusiness corporations) to demonstrate their ideology and intent36, descriptions of the ravages of agribusiness,
+One indication of this is that the literatures used in support of the 'food regime project', overwhelmingly comprise statements by the enemy (the World Bank and IMF, agribusiness corporations) to demonstrate their ideology and intent42, descriptions of the ravages of agribusiness, and accounts of virtuous 'alternatives' - supportive 'evidence' that includes the ever growing flood from the websites of campaigning organisations, some of it very much in 'agit-prop' mode.
+Analyses of trends in agriculture that point to different conclusions, or conclusions more problematic for McMichael's 'food regime project', are largely ignored.43 food/biomass to be extracted from surrounding ecosystems'.